- Go to Minneapolis Tax Appeal Forum or call 311 and ask for the form to appeal your 2014 property taxes.

 You can check the property values and more detailed information on houses in your neighborhood by going to www.zillow.com or hennepin.mn.us/pins It will tell you what has sold in your area and for the how much if you put in your zip code or address.
 The value is NOT what you want or what the City of Minneapolis has your property valued at.
 The real value is what did it sell for.
 When you check out the assessments on properties over the last several years you will notice a huge increase in values and then a smaller reduction.
 Your property is still values at about 1/3 more than it is worth.
 That means you are paying a lot more in property taxes than you should.

-Your property value is going down fast and property taxes are increasing 16.5% if the Mayor and City Council have their way.
-You can help subsidize their bureaucracy and spending or fight to personally pay what your property is really worth.
+Your property value is significantly less than what your proposed levies and taxes are for 2014. and property taxes are increasing if you look at the notice you recently received from Hennepin County.
+You can help subsidize the Mayor, City Council and their bureaucracy spending or fight to personally pay what your property is really worth.

 If you appeal your property taxes now and get a reduced value you will have a lower value for years to come.
 I have appealed the values of every property I own and have ALWAYS got a lower value.
 I have never had to go to court.
 The choice is yours.
 Give more of your income to the City of Minneapolis for fictious values or fight to keep more of your money and have a realistic property tax value.

-I have one property where they kept the market values the same and increased the property taxes 37.7%.
-I won a $43,500 reduction in value this year and still got a 37.7% increase.
+Previously, I have one property where they kept the market values the same and increased the property taxes 37.7%.
+I won a $43,500 reduction in value that year and still got a 37.7% increase.

 Minneapolis property owner